-- an apology; - an explanation; - an admission that the situation could have been handled differently or better; - an assurance that the event complained of will not recur; - an explanation of the steps that have been taken to ensure that it will not happen again; - an undertaking to review Academy policies in light of the complaint. - 11.
-This letter should also inform the complainant that should he/she wish the complaint to progress to the second stage of this procedure then he/she should send a written request stating this to the Head within 10 school days of receiving the response. - 12.
+- an apology; - an explanation; - an admission that the situation could have been handled differently or better; - an assurance that the event complained of will not recur; - an explanation of the steps that have been taken to ensure that it will not happen again; - an undertaking to review Academy policies in light of the complaint. - 10.
+The complainant should receive information on what the procedure is if they are still dissatisfied (as outlined at point 12). - 11.
 If no further communication is received from the complainant within 10 school days it is deemed that the complaint has been resolved and should end.